 Summa Artium is a not-for profit business consultancy.
 However, in the case of arts and business, profit earning and serving our mission are in most cases very closely interlinked.
 We work with businesses and individual donors to serve the arts world in a way that will make businesses and donors happy.

 1) Advice, expert and financial services to businesses that partner with, or individuals who support the arts.

 2) Programmes and publications to promote the case of arts and business partnerships.

-3) Within the frames of our Fundus Program we operate private founded donor advised or designated funds and foundations.
-Such are the Krisztina Polgár Memorial Fund that supports theatre innovation and arts related equal chances projects, the Musical Instrument Fund that lends master instruments to early career artists, the Kiraly Istvan Fund that supports literary achievements or the Bartók New Series Foundation that funds, coordinates and supervises the publication of the 31 CD series.
+3) Within the frames of our Fundus Program we operate private funded donor advised or designated funds and foundations.
+By the end of 2021 12 funds operate actively, for example the Krisztina Polgár Memorial Fund that supports theatre innovation and arts related equal chances projects, the Musical Instrument Fund that lends master instruments to early career artists, the Kiraly Istvan Fund that supports literary achievements or the Trust for Mutual Understanding Regional Fund, that supports cultural mobility and cooperation projects in the CEE region.

 4) Within our Portfolio we operate cultural projects, such as the Fortepan Photo Archive, the Budapest Cultural Observatory or the Budapest monthly.

 Since we started operations early 2004, we have been involved in more than 500 projects, resulting more than HUF 1 billion ( ~ EUR 2,630,000) income for the arts until December 2021.